bradleyeckert/chad/README.md

 ok>
 ```

-## And a documentation standard.
+## It's also a documentation standard.

-`chad` presents a documentation system for Forth systems.
+`chad` provides a documentation system for Forth systems.
 It doesn't need the ANS Forth standard, it generates a standard from source.

 Your project folder has a `html` folder that contains documentation.